Shopify/active_shipping/README.md

 (This logging functionality is provided by the [`PostsData` module](https://github.com/Shopify/active_utils/blob/master/lib/active_utils/posts_data.rb) in the `active_utils` dependency.)

 After you've pushed your well-tested changes to your github fork, make a pull request and we'll take it from there!
+For more information, see CONTRIBUTING.md.

 ## Legal Mumbo Jumbo